-GAPADised Target 2a "By 2030 double investment in Agriculture R&D and increase funding to AD R&D in particular in developing and least developed countries" Who By when Review of national, regional and global research agendas' coverage of AD, as well as gaps and opportunities INDICATORS: Review papers GAPAD Secretariat as coordinator, partners GFAR, end 2017 Develop strategies to target investment (research and extension) into AD INDICATORS: Strategy papers GFRAS and regional bodies) end 2018 3) Establish and engage a mechanism/ body of steering and oversight of action 2) INDICATORS: - Network established - M&E framework for implementation of the strategy Est. by mid 2017, operation ongoing Risks: U\$ (funds) $\odot$ (commitment) (1 (time) GAPADised Target 2c Adopt measures that assure that markets provide incentives for maintaining AD, particularly development of markets for underutilized crops.
-Who By when A) MARKETS FOR UUC MARKETS FOR UUC Survey approaches & methodologies of market development for UUC INDICATORS: survey report Experts like CFF, ICRAF, Technoserve Mid 2018
+GAPADised Target 2a "By 2030 double investment in Agriculture R&D and increase funding to AD R&D in particular in developing and least developed countries" Who By when Review of national, regional and global research agendas' coverage of AD, as well as gaps and opportunities INDICATORS: Review papers GAPAD Secretariat as coordinator, partners GFAR, end 2017 Develop strategies to target investment (research and extension) into AD INDICATORS: Strategy papers GFRAS and regional bodies) end 2018 3) Establish and engage a mechanism/ body of steering and oversight of action 2) INDICATORS: - Network established - M&E framework for implementation of the strategy Est. by mid 2017, operation ongoing Risks: U\$ (funds) 😊 (commitment) (1 (time) GAPADised Target 2c Adopt measures that assure that markets provide incentives for maintaining AD, particularly development of markets for underutilized crops.
+Who By when A) MARKETS FOR UUC Survey approaches & methodologies of market development for UUC INDICATORS: survey report Experts like CFF, ICRAF, Technoserve Mid 2018 Develop pilot projects for market development INDICATORS: projects' reports GAPAD Secr., "big players" (int. trade companies) Mid 2018 3.
+Development of strategies for out- / up-scaling market development (examples for strategies: stimulation of demand, consumer behavior, processing, postharvest, market aggregation,) INDICATORS: strategy papers End 2018

-3. Development of strategies for out- / up-scaling market development (examples for strategies: stimulation of demand, consumer behavior, processing, postharvest, market aggregation,) INDICATORS: strategy papers End 2018 B) INCENTIVES FOR MAINTAINING AD 4) Analysis of potential market intervention to encourage / maintain AD INDICATOR: Analysis report RISK: Findings not conducive to AD IFPRI, ASTI End 2017
+B) INCENTIVES FOR MAINTAINING AD 4) Analysis of potential market intervention to encourage / maintain AD INDICATOR: Analysis report RISK: Findings not conducive to AD IFPRI, ASTI End 2017